jbakse/compform_site/content/random/index.md

 #### High Bias

 Taking the highest of two or more random numbers will bias the result toward the high end.
-The p5 `max()` or JavaScript `Math.max()` function returns the lowest value among the provided arguments.
+The p5 `max()` or JavaScript `Math.max()` function returns the highest value among the provided arguments.
 Like the low bias example, the more random numbers you compare, the stronger the bias.

 ```javascript
 max(randomInt(10), randomInt(10));